christiangenco/judoscale_test/JUDOSCALE_TESTING.md

 - Verify that the Judoscale gems are properly installed and loaded.
 - Check your application logs for any Judoscale-related errors.
 - Make sure your Puma server is configured to use multiple workers (WEB_CONCURRENCY > 1).
+- Ensure that Solid Queue is running (either in a separate process or in Puma with SOLID_QUEUE_IN_PUMA=true).
+- When testing against the remote server, make sure it's running and accessible.

 ## How It Works

-The test creates artificial load by making requests to endpoints that sleep for a specified duration.
-This simulates slow requests that would tie up your application's threads and workers.
+The test creates artificial load by making requests to endpoints that sleep for a specified duration and by enqueuing background jobs that also sleep.
+This simulates slow requests and jobs that would tie up your application's threads and workers.

 Judoscale monitors these metrics and recommends scaling your application based on the current load.
 In a production environment with proper autoscaling setup (like Heroku autoscaling), this would trigger the addition of more dynos/workers to handle the increased load.